Jump to main content

 My first book, Transforming Therapy: Mental Health Practice and Cultural Change in Mexico, based on my research in Oaxaca, was published in July 2018.
 Ahead of its publication the book was awarded the Norman L. and Rosalea J. Goldberg Prize from Vanderbilt University Press for best book in the area of medicine.

 My creative writing addresses all of the above themes, and I am currently at work on a poetry manuscript.
-I am a member of the 2023-2024 Lighthouse Writers Poetry Collective.
+I was a member of the 2023-2024 Lighthouse Writers Poetry Collective.

 I am committed to public and engaged scholarship, and work actively with the Scholars Strategy Network, the Anthropologist Action Network for Immigrants and Refugees, the Colorado Immigrant Rights Coalition, and American Friends Service Committee immigrant advocacy services.

-Currently I am in training to become a certified mindfulness instructor through the Mindfulness Institute for Emerging Adults; please contact me if you are interested in taking one of my meditation courses!
+Finally, I am a certified mindfulness instructor through the Mindfulness Institute for Emerging Adults; please contact me if you are interested in taking one of my meditation courses!

 Publications/Creative Works